 HTTPS improves upon HTTP in all sorts of ways.
 Unsecured webpages can and are used by malicious actors, governments, and ISPs around the world to:

-Think again before typing login credentials, credit card information, or any other kind of sensitive or personal information into a page that is not secure.
+Think again before typing login credentials, credit card information, or any other kind of personal information into a page that is not secure.
 Keep also in mind that any unsecured webpage you visit can represent valuable information for ISPs able to use or sell personal information for advertising purposes, or for governments engaged in mass surveillance.